Francis Stuart: IRA involvement

 Gonne and Stuart had a baby daughter who died in infancy.
 Perhaps to recover from this tragedy, they travelled for a while in Europe but returned to Ireland as the Irish Civil War began.
-Unsurprisingly given Gonne's strong opinions, the couple were caught up on the anti-Treaty Irish Republican Army (IRA) side of this fight.
-Stuart was involved in gun running and was interned after a botched raid.
+The couple were caught up on the anti-Treaty Irish Republican Army (IRA) side of this fight.
+Stuart was involved in gunrunning and was interned after a botched raid.